jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 Create a `Gemfile` in the root.
 The file should be called 'Gemfile' and should *not* have any extension.
-You can create a Gemfile with bundler and then add the `jekyll` gem:
+You can create a Gemfile with Bundler and then add the `jekyll` gem:

 ```sh
 bundle init